-- The applicant is requesting a change in the land use designation totaling approximately 13.7-acres from Medium Intensity Office uses to Single-Family Detached use. - The applicant plans to develop a single-family detached. - A companion annexation request is on this agenda for the subject property.
-The annexation is required prior to City Council taking action on this Comprehensive Plan amendment. - A companion zoning change request is on this agenda (11-16Z2 Trails at Arbor Hills Zoning).
-The zoning request would create a new planned development district (PD) based on the (SF-5/12) Single-Family Residential District with modified development standards.
+- The applicant is requesting a change in the land use designation for two tracts totaling approximately 21.9-acres from Medium Intensity Office uses to Single-Family Detached and Single-Family-Attached uses. - The applicant plans to develop a single-family and townhome subdivision. - City Council is considering a companion request, adopting an ordinance annexing the subject property into the city.
+The annexation is required prior to City Council taking action on the Comprehensive Plan amendment. - A companion zoning change request is on this agenda (11-16Z2 Parker Ranch Zoning).
+The zoning request would create a new planned development district (PD) based on the (SF-PH and SF-TH) Single-Family Patio Home and Townhouse Residential District with modified development standards.